sorich87/bootstrap-tour/README.md

 Feel free to contribute with pull requests, bug reports or enhancement suggestions.

-The license of Bootstrap Tour is Apache for now.
-However, the project intends to move to the MIT license like Bootstrap has.
-All the biggest contributors are ok with the change and thus, all new contributions as of 2015-07-22 are to be with the MIT license.
-And once all previous contributors have approved the change (or their code has been removed), the project will become licensed MIT.
-Please see: https://github.com/sorich87/bootstrap-tour/issues/257

 We use [Gulp](http://gulpjs.com/) and [Jasmine](http://jasmine.github.io/).
 Both make your life easier ;)

 ### Develop